codeforamerica/abq-financial-wellness-wizard/README.md

 ## Create Google Sheet
 1. In the google spreadsheet, add a new tab.
-1. Name it the name of the business, replacing any spaces with a dash.
-For example, if the business is 'Two Hours' the tab should be named 'two-hours'.
+1. Name it the name of the business, all caps, replacing any spaces with a dash.
+For example, if the business is 'Two Hours' the tab should be named 'TWO-HOURS'.
 Remove any special characters like '&'.

 ## Create Zapier Hook
 1. Login to Zapier